dipankardas011/jaeger-operator/v2/README.md

-# Plan for the Jaeger v2 controller
+# Plan for the Jaeger v2 controller 🌟

-Author: Dipankar Das
+Author: `Dipankar Das`

 ## Core problem
 the existing repos manage jaeger-v1 deployment, which consists